marv-engine/QA/TestPlanCreation.md

 1. Fork this repository<br/>
   ![github fork](https://copy.com/2laWomE4VjAj)
-2. Create a new file to contain the new test plan.
-Try to choose a good filename.<br/>
+2. Create a copy of the **ApplicationName** directory and subdirectories, and name it for application to be tested, e.g. OmniWallet.<br/>
   ![github add](https://copy.com/IWYNSeKhu3XA)
-3. Create the test plan in QA/TestPlans; copy/paste the [TestPlanSkeleton.md](TestPlanSkeleton.md) template to start.
+3. Edit each test procedure file to tailor the steps to the application to be tested.

 Testing
 --